-Are there any databases or publicly available registers allowing the identification of an award debtor's assets within your jurisdiction?
+21 Are there any databases or publicly available registers allowing the identification of an award debtor's assets within your jurisdiction?

-Austria's Land Register is publicly available.
-An extract from the register showing information concerning the ownership of a particular immovable property may be obtained from the competent court.
+Austria's land register is publicly available.
+An extract from the register showing information concerning the ownership of a particular immoveable property may be obtained from the competent court.
 With the help of licensed software typically used by attorneys and notaries public, a search by property may be done online.
 However, the database is only searchable by property number.
-It is therefore difficult to obtain comprehensive information about the registered immovable property owned by a particular debtor unless the creditor is aware of the location of the property in advance.
-However, once the creditor has obtained an executory title they will, upon request, receive comprehensive information about the real estate owned by the debtor.
+It is therefore difficult to obtain comprehensive information about the registered immoveable property owned by a particular debtor unless the creditor is aware of the location of such property in advance.
+However, once the creditor has obtained an executory title they may request comprehensive information about the real estate owned by the debtor.

-Austria's commercial register lists all limited liability companies and stock companies, and those partnerships and individual business peoplewhose annual revenues exceed a certain amount.
+Austria's commercial register lists all limited liability companies and stock companies as well as partnerships and individual businesspeople whose annual revenues exceed a certain amount.
 The register lists each business entity's shareholders and its management.
 The database is searchable by name of company.

-The website of the Austrian Patent Office maintains a register allowing for a quick and easy online search by name of national and European patents, trademarks and designs, and protections.
+The website of the Austrian Patent Office maintains a register allowing for a quick and easy online search by name into national and European patents, trademarks and designs and protections.

-Creditors may turn to private service providers, such as Kreditschutzverband 1870, Creditreform and Compass Gruppe, that offer information about a person's or a company's creditworthiness as well as indicating bank accounts, shares in other companies and annual accounts.
+In addition, creditors may turn to private service providers such as Kreditschutzverband 1870, Creditreform and Compass Gruppe offering information on a person's or a company's creditworthiness as well as indicating bank accounts, shares in other companies and also annual accounts.